Key Democratic Senate Incumbents

 Endorsements: End Citizen’s United, Feminist Majority PAC, League of Conservation Voters, Planned Parenthood, and the AFL-CIO.

-The Opposition: Trump-backed car dealer Bernie Moreno is the Republican candidate.
-There is also a pro-Trump Veterans Against Treason candidate, Thomas Trefts, who may take away some votes from the ultimate Republican nominee.
+The opposition: Trump-backed car dealer Bernie Moreno is the Republican candidate.
+There is also a pro-Trump Veterans Against Treason candidate, Thomas Trefts, who may take away some votes from Moreno.

-The Odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
-Recent polls give Brown a slight lead.
+The odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
+Four recent polls give Brown an average lead of 4 points, while two give Moreno a 2% lead.
+Brown leads Moreno in cash on hand by $10.7M to $4.5M.

 Donations by check can be written to “Friends of Sherrod Brown” and mailed to: